valschmidt/rep/rep-DRAFT_MB.rst

 * Relative acoustic values shall be reported in decibels re 1 Volt or unit of measure.
 * Roll, pitch and yaw bias values shall be specified in degrees, with positive directional conventions matching that of the MBES reference frame.

 Time synchronization between sonar and navigation systems must be established to a high degree of accuracy to ensure artifact free data.
 Time synchronization errors of less than 1 ms are desirable and this can exceed the delay imparted by serial line buffers.
 Thus an IMU reporting attitude via serial line, but relying on the PC's system clock for time-stamping may suffer from these a mean static latency that can be corrected to great effect on the resulting sonar data.
 Patch test methods exist to measure such an offset and shall be specified as a ROS parameter (see the Parameters section below) in seconds with positive values indicating a latency of the navigation data wrt the sonar.
-Note that fo
+Note that for real-time applications, this time correction must be applied to the IMU message time stamp on acquisition.

 Coordinate Frame Conventions
 -----